Paul Tulane: Career and philanthropy

 In 1822, Tulane established Paul Tulane and Co. in New Orleans, a retail and wholesale dry goods and clothing business.
 Later, he invested in real estate in both New Orleans and New Jersey.
 By 1828, he had amassed a fortune of over $150,000.
-His business operated for nearly 40 years, and retired with a large fortune in 1857.
+His business operated for nearly 40 years and retired with a large fortune in 1857.

 Around this time, Tulane bought the John P. Stockton home in Princeton, now known as the Walter Lowrie House, where he subsequently resided.
 During the American Civil War, Tulane was the largest donor in New Orleans to the Confederate States of America, but the historian John D. Winters in Civil War in Louisiana (1963) does not provide the amount Tulane contributed.
-He donated $300 (1874 value) to erect a Confederate monument in Greenwood Cemetery.
-Tulane has been described as one of the most generous contributors to the Ladies' Benevolent Association of Louisiana, an institution dedicated to producing Confederate monuments.
+He contributed $300 (1874 value) to erect a Confederate monument in Greenwood Cemetery.
+Tulane has been described as one of the most generous contributors to the Ladies' Benevolent Association of Louisiana, an institution dedicated to supporting widows and survivors of Civil War soldiers among other charitable goals.

 For many years, Tulane gave liberally to the charitable institutions and Presbyterian churches of Princeton and New Orleans.

 In 1882, he donated $363,000 (1882 value) to improve higher education in the city of New Orleans.
-Tulane's Act of Donation ultimately resulted in the renaming of the University of Louisiana (founded as the Medical College of Louisiana) to the Tulane University of Louisiana, in his honor and turning the once public institution into a private one, the only such instance in United States history.
+Tulane's Act of Donation ultimately resulted in the renaming of the University of Louisiana (founded as the Medical College of Louisiana) to the Tulane University of Louisiana, in his honor, and turned the once-public institution into a private one, the only such instance in United States history.